-To introduce the data-driven method, a synthetic dataset is generated by considering temperature gradients $\nabla T$ in the range $[-A, A]$, where the components $g_x = \partial T / \partial x$ and $g_y = \partial T / \partial y$ are sampled independently from a uniform distribution.
-The corresponding flux values are computed using the constitutive equation \eqref{eq:fourier_law}, resulting in a grid of material data points, as illustrated in \autoref{fig:basic_dataset}.
+A synthetic dataset is generated by considering temperature gradients $\nabla T$ in the range $[-A, A]$, where the components $g_x = \partial T / \partial x$ and $g_y = \partial T / \partial y$ are sampled independently from a uniform distribution.
+The corresponding flux values are computed using the Fourier's law $\mathbf q = -k \nabla T$ with constant conductivity $k$, resulting in a grid of material data points, as illustrated in \autoref{fig:artificial_datasets}(a).

 \autoref{alg:4D_dataset_regular} outlines the algorithm for constructing this regular dataset.
 It iterates over the specified range of temperature gradients, computes the flux components $q_x$ and $q_y$, and stores the resulting data points in the dataset $\mathcal{D}_{4D}$.